 |

-Your frosty tale inspired me to update anthems past |
+Your frosty tale inspired me to bury anthems past |

 |

-I would have posed another but was not up to the task |
+I would have posed another, but was not up to the task |

 |

-So take this slight memento and co-mingle it with thine |
+So take this slight confession and co-mingle it with thine |

 |

-A home, a vivid memory, a rumbling in the mine. |
+The last thing I remember is a rumbling in the mine. |